ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/4_conclusions_further_work.md

 LD_PRELOAD=<path to your shared object> <program>
 ```

-Any shared object in `LD_PRELOAD` gets to provide the symbols a program needs
+Any shared object in `LD_PRELOAD` provides the symbols a program needs
-before what it would usually load.
+before it would usually load.
 So in this case you will provide `malloc`
 and the other memory management functions.

 You will have to rebuild the code as a shared object, and remove the `simple_`